 […] traditional performance metrics like load time or DOMContentLoaded time are extremely unreliable since when they occur may or may not correspond to when the user thinks the app is loaded.source: Google

 What are user-centric website speed metrics?

 User-centric metrics, as the name implies, revolve around the user experience.
 They rely heavily on the conditions in which people are using your website or web app – it may be a slow internet connection or an outdated device.
-So you should not only care about your website loading with blazing-fast speed in ideal conditions.
+So you should not only care about your website loading with the blazing-fast speed in ideal conditions.
 It should be capable of performing fast even if the user is driving through the desert in a Faraday cage.

 In other words: you should care about the average user when optimizing your website performance, not just the one with an iPhone X and a 30 Mbps LTE connection.
 Google Chrome Usage Report shows that the average user uses a MotoG4 on a 3G connection.
 Also, apart from the average user, you should be aware that the timings for the user experience differ in different conditions.
 Page speed is not a number – it is a collection of numbers.
 So, a histogram is a much better way of presenting this information:

 How does the user perceive website speed?

 Measuring user perception sounds like a really complicated task and it is.
 How does Google approach this topic?
 Let me quote one of their blog posts:

 […] load is not a single moment in time—it’s an experience that no one metric can fully capture.
 There are multiple moments during the load experience that can affect whether a user perceives it as “fast”, and if you just focus on one you might miss bad experiences that happen during the rest of the time.source: Google